 Whilst footballers are still as prone to genetic hair loss as the next man, it may be worth considering if any external factors could be contributing to their receding hairline or a thinning crown.
 Repeated trauma could potentially lead to cicatricial alopecia concerns regarding the hair follicles being damaged to the point that they no longer function.
 This would leave those areas bald and, without functioning hair follicles, pharmaceutical treatment would not be possible, surgery would be the only option.

 Hair loss treatment suitable for footballers

 Any footballers, professional or otherwise, who are worried about losing their hair will be heartened to hear that clinically-proven treatment is available – and it doesn’t require a Premiership wage, either!

-Male Hair Loss treatment begins with a conversation about a client’s medical history and lifestyle, as many men are stunned to find that the way they live could be exacerbating something they had believed to be entirely genetic.
-From there, a bespoke treatment course will be put together to effectively target the patient’s specific pattern and level of shedding.
+Male Hair Loss treatment begins with a consultation whereby a specialist will discuss the client’s medical history and lifestyle, as many men are stunned to find that the way they live could be exacerbating something they had believed to be entirely genetic.
+From there, an appropriate treatment course will be put together to effectively target the individual’s specific pattern and level of shedding.

 Whether or not finasteride 1mg is suitable for professional sportsmen is a common query.
-Often referred to as ‘Propecia’ – though this is simply the drug’s original brand name and various other brands also exist now – finasteride 1mg is suitable for sportsmen.
-As of 1st January 2009 the ban on this hair loss treatment was lifted and it is now believed to be used by many footballers.
-Hair loss treatments became the subject of one of Arsenal manager, Arsene Wenger’s famous rants after he grumbled about the number of players using them.
+As of 1st January 2009 the ban on this oral hair loss treatment was lifted and it is now believed to be used by many footballers.
+Hair loss treatments became the subject of one of then Arsenal manager, Arsene Wenger’s famous rants after he grumbled about the number of players using them.

 Further studies needed